akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/onFailuresWithBackoff.md

 Java
 :  @@snip [Restart.java](/akka-docs/src/test/java/jdocs/stream/operators/source/Restart.java) { #restart-failure-inner-complete }

-If the inner source instead fails, it will be restarted with backoff.
+If the inner source instead fails, it will be restarted with a backoff.
 The source emits 1, 2, 3, and then throws an exception.
 The first time the exception is thrown the source is restarted after 1s, then 2s etc, until the `maxBackoff` of 10s.

 Scala